thatrandomperson5/willless/design.md

 # Coordinate Structure
 * Same as buju but adapted for illwill
 * A box at (0,0) with height 10 and width 10 will span in bounds [0, 0, 9, 9]
+* Float values from buju coordinates are all rounded in a optimal way
+* As mentioned above, coordinates are inclusive [0, 0, 5, 5] is a 6x6 cube.